Search Learning Area

 Refer to specific content about essential elements, symbols, symbolic actions/words in teacher background on unit planner.

-Signs of God’s presence 1) in all of life 2) in Jesus’ actions
+Signs of God’s loving presence i) in all of life ii) in the actions of Jesus

-- They will be supported to see how Jesus used words, actions and the elements of the world (the natural world, water and light, children, gestures) to communicate God’s loving presence.
+i) They will be supported to see how Jesus used words, actions and elements of the world (the natural world, children, gestures, water, oil and light) to communicate God’s loving presence)

 Students will explore the use of water and light as symbols of God’s life and love.
 They will explore God’s love and his call within a community celebration.